Lorrainne Sade Baskerville: Social work and activism

+After transGenesis

+In 2003, Baskerville made the decision to shut down transGENESIS due to a lack of funding.
+She moved to Thailand shortly after, where she currently resides.
+In 2014, she self-published a memoir detailing her experience moving to Thailand, her relationship with her late partner Bruce Lomar and her activist work titled One Trans Woman's Spiritual Journey.

+Awards

-In 1997, Baskerville received the first Georgia Black Award for service to the transgender community.
+In 1997, Baskerville received the Greater Chicago Committee's first Georgia Black Award, named after African American transgender woman Georgia Black, for service to the transgender community.

-In 2000, Baskerville was inducted into the Chicago LGBT Hall of Fame, chaired the Youth Events Committee for the Chicago Black Pride 2000 conference, and was selected by the AIDS Foundation of Chicago and the 13th International AIDS Conference to lead a panel on transgender issues.
+In 2000, Baskerville was inducted into the Chicago LGBT Hall of Fame.

 In 2001, Baskerville received a Certificate for Recognition for Professional Leadership from Judy Baar Topinka, Illinois State Treasurer, and a Certificate of Recognition for Community Activism from Cook County (IL) State's Attorney, Richard A. Devine.

 In 2002, Baskerville was appointed to the Executive Committee of the National Coalition for LGBT Health.